artonge/FLAP/system/docs/install.md

 First you need to download and run the `install_flap.sh` script.

+All FLAP scripts, including this install script, expect to be executed as root so it can install some dependencies and manage docker.

 > [!WARNING]
 > **This script was tested on debian buster only.**